spanner888/CamScripts/README.md

 This is also demonstrated in Tool catalogs by all of the footnotes and asterix and appendix that provide some guidance on how to change the cutting parameters for a wide variety of situations.

-These catalogs usually state that the data is "starting values" or some "maximum values" and maybe other
+These catalogs usually state that the data is "starting values" or some "maximum values" and maybe other.....

 ## References and Credits